m15a/fnldoc/README.md

 {: fun}
 ```

-will be translated to its documentation:
+will get its Markdown documentation:

 ````markdown
 # Your-module.fnl